docsobral/orchidb0y/README.md

 - 👋 Hi, I’m @orchidb0y
 - 👀 I’m interested in coding, tattoo art, airplanes and videogames
-- 🌱 I’m currently learning Python 3 and JavaScript/TypeScript
-- 💞️ I’m looking to collaborate on any project!
 - 📫 How to reach me: davidcsobral@gmail.com

 <!---